liderman/php-text-generator/README.md

 * Easy wrapping thanks to the integrated interface
 * Covered tests
 * Written by PSR standards and 100% covered with documentation (PHP-Doc)
+* Without external dependencies
+* The code is checked by the static analyzer PhpStan lvl 7

 Requirements
 -----------